Tw1ddle/needs-ai-lib/README.md

 [![Travis Build Status](https://img.shields.io/travis/Tw1ddle/needs-ai-lib.svg?style=flat-square)](https://travis-ci.org/Tw1ddle/needs-ai-lib)
 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](https://github.com/Tw1ddle/needs-ai-lib/blob/master/LICENSE)

+WORK IN PROGRESS

 Needs AI is a utility-based AI library written in Haxe.
 Run the web demo [here](http://tw1ddle.github.io/needs-ai/index.html), read the documentation [here](http://tw1ddle.github.io/needs-ai-lib/index.html).

 Utility-based AI is useful in games where agents have to satisfy several competing needs - like in The Sims.

 An agent is modelled as a set of needs, a set of actions, and a strategy that selects actions to perform to meet the needs.
-Agents continually evaluate how urgent their needs are.

 ## References
 Some links that provide background about utility-based AI: